ohjang121/project_capstone/README.md

 ### Step 3: Define the Data Model

 #### Design Data Model
 Because the end use case is for analytics that require frequent joins and aggregations, we will model the datasets in a star schema.
-As there are not that many datasets anyways, there is barely any risk in high data redundancy or lack of data integrity
+As there are not that many datasets anyways, there is barely any risk in high data redundancy or lack of data integrity.

 ![alt text](https://github.com/ohjang121/project_capstone/blob/main/immigration_erd.png)